tinay0313/nba-stock-market/README.txt

 The Neural Net Model is then ran on the "input_matrix.csv" file using RapidMiner.

-Please see the report for final results and discussion.
+Please see the report "BDS_Project.pdf" for final results and discussion.